 He loved his wife, Frances, us kids, and the company of dear friends.

-He also enjoyed Dave Brubeck, Dixieland jazz, comedians Nichols & May, Vaughn Meader, Jonathan Winters, Jack Benny and Red Skelton.
+He also enjoyed Dave Brubeck, Dixieland jazz, and comedians Nichols & May, Vaughn Meader, Jonathan Winters, Jack Benny and Red Skelton.

-Thank you, dad, for your service to our country and for your selfless sacrifice.
+Thank you, Dad, for your service to our country and for your selfless sacrifice.